 For this activity, your child needs to determine if the hour hand is showing "o'clock" (pointing exactly at a number) or "half-past" (pointing half way between 2 numbers).
 If possible, please also explore pointing somewhere that is not exactly half way or exactly on a number.
-This will allow for discussions such as, "the hour hand is a little bit past the 3, so it must be a bit after 3:00", "the hour hand is almost 4:00".
+This will allow for discussions such as, "the hour hand is a little bit past the 3, so it must be a bit after 3:00", "the hour hand is almost at the 4, so it must be almost 4:00".